igor725/cserver/README.md

 2. Several std libs (such as Kernel32, DbgHelp, WS2_32)
 3. WinInet, Advapi32 (will be loaded on demand)

+### NOTES
-NOTE: Some libraries (such as libcurl, libcrypto) are multiplatform.
+* Some libraries (such as libcurl, libcrypto) are multiplatform.
 You can use them both on Windows, Linux and macOS.
+* You can use zlib-ng in compatibility mode instead of zlib.

 ### Available HTTP backends
 - libcurl (`HTTP_USE_CURL_BACKEND`)